 Picture: Tripadvisor.com (it was raining cats and dogs when I was there)

-Where to stay
+Where to stay in Delhi

 Going to travel around India?
 In 2014 I traveled 5 weeks through India, read here why I think Pushkar it is the best city in India or click here to check out my adventure in the mountains: multi day trekking in Dharamsala.
 Last but not least I made it to the infamous but fabulous region of Kashmir.
 Read about best things to do in Kasmir!